romandaher/gd-list-calc/README.md

 # CW Calculator
-A free to use simple open source calculator for Geometry Dash demonlists
+A free to use simple open source calculator for Geometry Dash level lists

 Features:
 - Stats viewer